Mrinalgautam1999/weeklyTest3/README.md

 #### weeklyTest3
-# <h1 align = "center"> Restaurant ModelUsing Spring_Boot </h1>
+# <h1 align = "center"> URL Hit Controller Spring_Boot </h1>

 <!-- Project Description -->
 ## Overview
-<p align="center">This project, named "Restaurant Model," is a robust Spring Boot application designed for managing user data efficiently.
+<p align="center">This project, named "URL Hit Controller," is a robust Spring Boot application designed for managing user data efficiently.
 It provides a set of API endpoints that allow you to perform various operations on user records, such as adding, retrieving, updating, and deleting user information.
 </p>

 <!-- Table of Contents -->